-It wouldn’t be until my 2nd year of shooting portraits that I would pick up my own Sony 85mm f/1.4 GMaster.
-The lens is a pretty hefty investment, but that is the only major downside I can find.
-It is a lot heavier than my Sony 55mm f/1.8, and it really looks like a full frame DSLR lens.
+It wouldn’t be until my 2nd year of shooting portraits that I would pick up my own Sony FE 85mm f/1.4 GMaster.
+The lens is a pretty hefty investment, but it is a must for portrait photography work.

-The 85mm is fairly quick to focus on my Sony a7ii and provides me with extremely sharp portraits.
+The 85mm is quick to focus on my Sony a7ii and provides me with extremely sharp portraits.
 With the addition of the custom side button on the lens, I have it set to Eye-Auto Focus and this makes it a perfect lens for portraits and capturing the eyes.

-The 85mm runs for about $1,798 brand new online.
+The 85mm runs for about $1,798 brand new online (as of this blog post).
 You can find good used versions for around $1,500 but this is still out of reach for many photographers.

 Big investments have made a big difference.